Facebook Email

 • Documents for urgent matters only can be filed electronically: https://www.ontario.ca/page/file-divorce-application-online

-• Duty counsel services are being provided remotely by Legal Aid Ontario.
+• Duty counsel services are being provided by Legal Aid Ontario.
 How this is being done will vary from one court jurisdiction to another.
 For more information: https://www.legalaid.on.ca/news/covid-19-update-on-our-client-services/

-• Urgent matters that will be heard by the court include: custody, access, child protection, failure to return children, restraining orders, exclusive possession of the matrimonial home and, especially when the financial situation may preclude a woman from being able to get to a safe place, support
+• Urgent matters that will be heard by the court include: custody, access, child protection, failure to return children, restraining orders, exclusive possession of the matrimonial home and, especially when the financial situation may preclude a woman from being able to get to a safe place, and access support

 Accessing family law advice and assistance